-Richard “Quiet Thunder” Gilbert is a traditional Lenape Indian elder and chief residing in the state of Delaware.
-For three decades, he has inspired thousands of grade-schoolers and adults in Delaware, Pennsylvania, Maryland, and Southern New Jersey, thrilling them with his authentic presentations and stories.
+Dick “Quiet Thunder” Gilbert was a traditional Lenape elder, educator, and chief who grew up in Woodbury, NJ, then later moved his family to the state of Delaware.
+For three decades, he inspired thousands of grade-schoolers and adults in Delaware, Pennsylvania, Maryland, and Southern New Jersey, thrilling them with his authentic cultural presentations and stories.

-In his early eighties, this “peaceful warrior” has an important message to share coming straight from his heart and native culture: “The earth is our mother, and we all have a sacred obligation to learn to live in harmony with her and protect her for future generations.”
-His message has not changed over the years and becomes even more relevant as our planet comes under escalating environmental impacts from industrial extraction and over-consumption.
+This “peaceful warrior” has an important message to share coming straight from his heart and native culture: “The earth is our mother, and we all have a sacred obligation to learn to live in harmony with her and protect her for future generations.”
+His message never changed over the years and becomes even more relevant as our planet comes under escalating environmental impacts from industrial extraction and over-consumption.

 In his introduction to The Original People, Quiet Thunder writes: “I developed my beliefs through time spent in the wild, talking to elders and maintaining the traditional ways.
-While many Indians prefer to keep their culture, traditions and beliefs secret, sharing only within their tribes, I believe strongly that it is through sharing our rich past that Native Americans can have the greatest positive impact on the modern world.
-In my presentations I try to do more than simply entertain people with colorful outfits and trinkets.
+I believe strongly that it is through sharing our rich past that Native Americans can have the greatest positive impact on the modern world.
 I try to pass on ideas that meant something to my family and my ancestors, ideas that still have significance today."

 From the first line of The Original People, you will be drawn into Quiet Thunder’s almost forgotten world.
 Read on, you will be delighted and surprised.